Hurricane Storm Surge Estimator

 Estimated Storm Surge

 Storm surge is an abnormal rise of water generated by a hurricane’s winds pushing ocean water toward shore.
-It is the deadliest hurricane hazard — responsible for approximately half of all hurricane-related deaths.
+It is the deadliest hurricane hazard, responsible for roughly half of all hurricane-related deaths in the United States.

 Storm surge vs. storm tide:

-• Coastal geometry: Shallow bays and estuaries funnel and amplify surge
+• Coastal geometry: shallow bays and funnel-shaped estuaries concentrate water and amplify surge

-Evacuation zones: US coastal counties use letter zones (A, B, C…) corresponding to surge risk.
-Zone A evacuates for Cat 1 threats.
-Follow official evacuation orders — no property is worth a life in a surge event.
+Evacuation zones: US coastal counties use lettered zones (A, B, C and so on) drawn from surge modelling rather than from category.
+Zone A evacuates for a Category 1 threat.
+Follow the official order.
+No property is worth a life, and surge is what does the killing.

 How we build and check this calculator